Hoshikara/LucidWave/README.txt

 - If you want to use one background for every chart, place all desired background files inside /backgrounds/fallback and make sure 'fallback' is the only folder inside 'backgrounds'

-- To apply custom laser colors to the track, swap out the files inside the 'optional' folder for both the track texture and track shaders, and turn on 'Custom Colors' in the Skin Settings

-- Custom laser colors not supported
+- Custom laser colors not supported, check 'optional' folder for available colors

 --------------------------------------------------------------------------------